COSC-499-W2023/year-long-project-team-8/docs/weekly_logs/team_logs/team_log.md

 -->
 - make the location services more modular #270
 - calculate distance from post to user #265
+- Merged chat feature, see linked issues in PR

 ### In Progress Tasks
 <!--
 - tasks that are currently in progress
 -->
-- find a way to ensure that the user can renable the location services if declined at first #281
+- #281 find a way to ensure that the user can renable the location services if declined at first
-- put pins on the map #266
+- #266 put pins on the map
+- #291 Chatlist enhancements
+- #249 Deploy backend
+- #235 Deletion of chat if product is marked as picked up or deleted
+- #213 Correct error message if email is in use
+- #162 Change password in profile page
+- #299 Change email in profile page BE

 ### Burnup Chart
 <!--